-B. Viewpoint change
+B. Viewpoint Change

-Next we tested the effects of viewpoint change on the correspondences produced.
-The test views of each object considered have viewpoint changes of $-45^{\circ}$ to $45^{\circ}$ at intervals of 5°, relative to the reference view of the object.
-Each test view was scaled in $\log_2$ intervals of 0.3 from -0.9 to 0.9 and the test was repeated 3 times for each scaled image, with the reference view at viewpoints of $-30^{\circ}$ , $0^{\circ}$ and $30^{\circ}$ .
-The average correspondence ratios $r_c$ of the algorithms at each scale interval across all viewpoints are compared in figure 9.
+Next, we tested the effects of viewpoint change on the correspondences produced.
+The test views of each object considered have viewpoint changes of -45° to 45° at intervals of 5°, relative to the reference view of the object.
+Each test view was scaled in \log_2 intervals of 0.3 from -0.9 to 0.9, and the test was repeated 3 times for each scaled image, with the reference view at viewpoints of -30° , 0° , and 30° .
+The average correspondence ratios r_c of the algorithms at each scale interval across all viewpoints are compared in Fig. 9.
 From the results, we observe that the pairwise methods (pw-sift, pw-pmat, pw-pmatsc) generally perform better across the tested scales and viewpoints, which imply that the use of pairwise spatial constraints with our approach can produce more robust correspondences by removing correspondences that do not satisfy the defined constraints.
-When the change in scale $\lambda$ is small, pw-pmat, pw-sift and hough-sift have similar $r_c$ , but when $\lambda$ is large, the performance of hough-sift decreases, while sp-sift improves. pw-pmatsc performs better than pw-pmat when $\lambda$ is small and it has a more consistent $r_c$ across the test scales compared to pw-pmat, which indicates that the proposed improvements in section IV-E contribute to a more consistent performance across changes in scale.
+When the change in scale λ is small, pw-pmat, pw-sift, and hough-sift have similar r_c , but when λ is large, the performance of hough-sift decreases, while sp-sift improves. pw-pmatsc performs better than pw-pmat when λ is small and it has a more consistent r_c across the test scales compared to pw-pmat, which indicates that the proposed improvements in Section IV-E contribute to a more consistent performance across changes in scale.

-More importantly, we observe that pw-pmat and pw-pmatsc produced large $r_c$ across all test scales, and the $r_c$ decreased more gradually than the other algorithms when the viewpoint angle is increased.
+More importantly, we observe that pw-pmat and pw-pmatsc produced large r_c across all test scales, and the r_c decreased more gradually than the other algorithms when the viewpoint angle is increased.
 This indicates that the defined spatial constraints result in a matching framework that is tolerant of distortions caused by changes in scale and viewpoint of an object.
-We also compared the number of correct correspondences $N_c$ produced by the algorithms in figure 10.
-Generally, pwpmat and pw-pmatsc produce more $N_c$ compared to the other algorithms, which show that the $r_c$ observed has not been skewed by small values of $N_c$ and $N_t$ .
-This suggests that the proposed pairwise matching technique is capable of producing a good number of inliers, while removing the outliers using the defined spatial constraints more effectively than the other matching algorithms. pw-pmatsc produced more $N_c$ than pwpmat due to the resampling stage, and we also observe that $N_c$ remains approximately consistent across scales for pw-pmatsc.
+We also compared the number of correct correspondences N_c produced by the algorithms in Fig. 10.
+Generally, pw-pmat and pw-pmatsc produce more N_c compared to the other algorithms, which show that the r_c observed has not been skewed by small values of N_c and N_t .
+This suggests that the proposed pairwise matching technique is capable of producing a good number of inliers, while removing the outliers using the defined spatial constraints more effectively than the other matching algorithms. pw-pmatsc produced more N_c than pw-pmat due to the resampling stage, and we also observe that N_c remains approximately consistent across scales for pw-pmatsc.

-In general, we observe that the curves for the tested algorithms are approximately symmetric about $0^{\circ}$ viewpoint change, which is expected due to the approximate symmetry of the objects. pw-pmatsc and pw-pmat also produce similar correspondence ratios for uniform changes in the $\log_2$ scale, with $\lambda = -0.9, -0.6, -0.3$ having approximately the same correspondence ratios as $\lambda = 0.9, 0.6, 0.3$ respectively.
+In general, we observe that the curves for the tested algorithms are approximately symmetric about 0° viewpoint change, which is expected due to the approximate symmetry of the objects. pw-pmatsc and pw-pmat also produce similar correspondence ratios for uniform changes in the log2 scale, with $\lambda = -0.9, -0.6, -0.3$ having approximately the same correspondence ratios as $\lambda = 0.9, 0.6, 0.3$, respectively.